Cosmic Brownie Cookies

 Happy Friday, everyone!

 My mom and I wanted to share an extra special treat to get your weekend started right.
 I mean, who doesn’t love a good cookie?!
-Especially when they’re just as fudgy an rich as your favorite crinkle-top brownie.
+Especially when they’re just as fudgy and rich as your favorite crinkle-top brownie.

 Earlier this year, we shared our Copycat Cosmic Brownies and they were one of our most popular brownie recipes EVER!

 Immediately, we knew we wanted to take our classic brownie cookies and turn them into a cosmic brownie inspired treat.
-Though, we were just too excited for all the beautiful fresh berries and fruits once summer rolled around.
+But, we were just too excited for all the beautiful fresh berries and fruits once summer rolled around.

 So, we put the idea back until the end of summer.